 Meet our Executive Committee!

-Danielle recently worked as the Volunteer Coordinator at St. Ann’s Community at Cherry Ridge.
-She is a strong advocate for the elderly and combines her love for people with strong organizational and management skills.
+Danielle is a strong advocate for social justice and for the elderly.
+She currently works at iCircle Services as the Community Outreach Coordinator.
+Previously, Danielle worked as the Volunteer Coordinator at St. Ann’s Community at Cherry Ridge.
+She combines her love for people with strong organizational and management skills.
 She also ran her own business, Zen of Organization, where she used her interpersonal and organizational skills to serve her clients.
 She previously served as Project Connect Coordinator at LDA Life and Learning Services where she developed programs for individuals with a variety of different needs and learning styles as well as community outreach.
 Throughout these volunteer and career experiences, Danielle has been able to fundraise successfully, create and increase in-kind donations to help support organizations, plan and execute conferences and events on a large scale.

 Danielle and her husband Hiram are proud residents of Webster and together are raising their 5 children.